 I’ve been thinking about how to usher in Memorial Day weekend this year.
-For a lot of Americans, this is the first official weekend of summer, a three-day breather that brings with it cookouts, picnics, beer, and beaches.
+For a lot of Americans, this is the first official weekend of summer, a three-day breather with cookouts, picnics, beer, and beaches.
 But for many, many more, this weekend is about honoring those who’ve lost their lives serving our country.
 I think it’s important not to lose sight of the real reason Monday is a holiday, even while we enjoy the long weekend with our families and friends (or, if you’re like me, the blissful, oft-elusive heaven that is bed).

 You can read about them here: Why Bedford?.
 Or, if you’d like a little more detail, you can purchase the book The Bedford Boys by Alex Kershaw.
 I would encourage you to do so.

 The memorial project was founded by Robert (“Bob”) Slaughter, a D-Day veteran and Bedford Boy himself.
 It now stands on 88 acres overlooking the mountains.
 It walks visitors through the D-Day invasion from its start, strategized and spear-headed by Eisenhower, to the Normandy landing, complete with simulated gunfire, to its finish, a grand display of the flags of all participating nations capped by a victory arch and watched over by the Lady of Trévières, a replica of a French World War I monument aux morts damaged by shrapnel.
 Like her sister statue, Lady Liberty, she guards and protects, but she also mourns so great a sacrifice.

 That’s the balance the National D-Day Memorial strikes, and strikes perfectly.
 It celebrates a great victory, but also remembers the great cost.
 It honors the dead, but it doesn’t glorify their loss.